spencertipping/ni/doc/ni_by_example_4.md

   * `tep($time_format, $epoch_time)`: returns the specified parts of the date using following `$time_format`.
 * `timezone_seconds`
   * `tep($raw_timestamp + $timezone_seconds($lat, $lng))` returns the approximate date and time at the location `$lat, $lng` at a Unix timestamp of `$raw_timestamp`.

-##`m'...'`: Ruby
-You have always had permission to use Ruby, but now hopefully you can do it responsibly.

-Why am I not giving Ruby the same loving treatment I gave Python in the previous section?

-1. The Ruby driver operates in a streaming context, whereas the numpy environment `N` performs operations in-memory.
-As a result, Python can do things that `ni` alone cannot do, and
-1. That means the primary use of Ruby in `ni` should be for its extensive and customizable libraries (i.e. gems).
-If you have a Ruby gem that does something that would be odious to implement in Perl, it's a good idea to

-##`l'...'`: Lisp

-Lisp is in the same boat as Ruby; it operates in a streaming context, which is much better learned (and in most cases executed) in Perl.
-One day, when `ni` is a more mature language, and it becomes a multi-quine written in every language that it can also execute.

-Lisp ends up even lower on the totem pole than Ruby because it can be a huge pain to install (on Mac, you have to bootstrap installation of SBCL by installing some other Lisp first).

-Look, if you're a damn Lisp programmer, you're smart enough to learn Perl.
-Just do that.
-I don't know Lisp.
-Go read these [docs](lisp.md).

 ##Understanding the `ni` monitor
 More details [here](monitor.md).
 Overall: